 I depict the human figure in a meticulous realist style at the center of the compositions, surrounding them with design elements from widely dispersed cultures as a testament to the deep history of transnational cultural exchanges.
 Imbuing the feminist example of the Pattern and Decoration Movement with recurring, multicultural motifs, I create heterogeneous, colorful, and detailed paintings using varied techniques, exposed under-drawings, hyperrealism, hard-edged abstract elements, and thick impasto in varied media.
 The combination of representational fidelity and non-traditional geometries in my paintings celebrates the imagination’s role in creating a plural and malleable reality.
 This defamiliarized space invites extended, sensual encounters with the paintings, where diverse representational modes coexist, and where the body appears as if seen for the first time.
 With the ongoing pandemic and the subsequent hate crimes against AAPI persons, I started focusing on subjects in AAPI communities in solidarity.

 Born in Seoul, Korea, Kira Nam Greene lives and works in Brooklyn, NY.
-She received her BFA from San Francisco Art Institute, her MFA from School of Visual Arts and her BA in International Relations from Seoul National University.
+She received her BFA from the San Francisco Art Institute, her MFA from the School of Visual Arts, and her BA in International Relations from Seoul National University.
 Prior to becoming an artist, Greene earned her Ph.
-D in Political Science from Stanford University, specializing in Political Economy in East Asia, and taught wide variety of subject matters in Political Economy both in academic and business settings.
+D in Political Science from Stanford University, specializing in Political Economy in East Asia, and taught a wide variety of subject matters in Political Economy both in academic and business settings.